Only YOU Hotel Málaga: Our Honest Review

 Location

 The hotel sits on Alameda Principal, the leafy boulevard that runs between the old town and the river.
-Calle Larios — the main shopping street — is a two-minute stroll, the Atarazanas food market is about five minutes on foot, and you can walk to the Picasso Museum or the Alcazaba in roughly ten.
+Calle Larios, the main shopping street, is a two-minute stroll, the Atarazanas food market is about five minutes on foot, and you can walk to the Picasso Museum or the Alcazaba in roughly ten.
 Muelle Uno and the port promenade are a similar distance the other way.
+With so much within walking distance, it is an easy base from which to book Málaga tours that set off from the centre.

 The Rooms